derrian-distro/LoRA_Easy_Training_Scripts/README.md

 It handles the lr by itself, you just need to set the lr values to a value close to or at 1 for each lr. in order to seperate out the lr's for d-adaption though, you must also add the args `{"decouple": "True"}` to seperate the lr's for d-adaption. using the popups automatically sets this for you

 ## LoCon Training
 I have added support for locon training that was recently released.
 To that end, I have added two new arguments for activating and managing it, `locon` for activating it, and `locon_dim` for setting the dim size.
-Since it is largely untested I have not added it to the popups for the time being. **The file size is larger, as it stores more info, since the dims are seperate, you can create lower sized models still**
+You can also set the alpha through `locon_alpha`.
+LoCon has proven it does have use, so it is now part of the popups. **The file size is larger, as it stores more info, since the dims are seperate, you can create lower sized models still**

+## LoCon Extraction
+I have added a popup style script for extracting LoCon from models.
+It does this using an Add Difference style approach, you much have a base model to compare against to extract this data.
+The process should guide you through the process. you can start it by running the bat file `locon_extract.bat`

+## LoCon merging
+I have added a popup style script for merging LoCon models into normal models. all you need to do is follow the popups. you can start it by running the bat file `locon_merge.bat`

 ## Changelog
+- Mar, 4, 2023
+  - Updated the scripts to support the new arguments that Kohya introduced
+    - `dataset config` for the toml file support, I haven't actually played with it, so for now it just sets it and that's it
+    - all of the sample arguments
+      - `sample_every_n_steps` and `sample_every_n_epochs` which allows you to generate a sample image every n steps or epochs
+      - `sample_prompts` which is the file you pass in to generate the preview images. you can only specify a positive prompt, there is no support for negative prompts
+      - `sample_sampler` which is the sampler that is used for generating images, it defaults to ddim, but there are a lot of options, I list them all in ArgsList.py
+    - `tokenizer_cache_dir` which, to be honest, I don't really know what this means, it seems to talk about using this for offline training, but I'm pretty sure training is already offline.
+    - `locon alpha` because this was added as a variable once it was fixed
+  - Added all of the LoCon args to the popups as they have been tested enough that I feel comfortable adding them in as a whole
+  - Added LoCon extracting and merging through their respective scripts `locon_extract.bat` and `locon_merge.bat`. look above for a bit more info on them, but the popups will generally guide you enough.
 - Feb 27, 2023
   - Updated the LoRA merging scripts to allow for merging LoRA to models, I don't believe this works for locon models for now, I'll look into adding support another time
   - Added LoCon training to the scripts, as well as added the LoCon repo as a submodule.
 I added two new commands to facilite this